paperclip-ui/legacy-paperclip/README.md

 </div>

 Paperclip is a UI layer for your web application that allows you to write HTML and CSS in a fast, safe, and scalable way.
+Paperclip aims to make web UIs easier to maintain, faster to develop, and help make it easy to prevent visual bugs across different browsers and device sizes.

-It's designed for any language to use, and currently works with React and static HTML and CSS out of the box.
+Paperclip is designed for any language to use, and currently works with React and static HTML and CSS out of the box.

 ## Installation